FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure/index.md

 The following sections will outline the structures of broadly two kinds of projects:

 - [Internal project](internal.md)
-  - Projects where external access is natural or unnecessary
+  - Projects that do not need to expose any interface for external use
 - [External project](external.md)
-  - Projects where external access is made possible
+  - Projects that expose an interface that can be imported from other projects